 This report is prepared by the University of New Hampshire Police Department (UNH PD).
-To gather information for this report, UNH PD collaborated with Human Resources, Department of Student Life, Affirmative Action & Equity Office (AAEO), University Housing, Community Standards, Health and Wellness, and the Sexual Harassment and Rape Prevention Program (SHARPP), and other departments on campus.
+To gather information for this report, UNH PD collaborated with Human Resources, Department of Student Life, Civil Rights & Equity Office (CREO), University Housing, Community Standards, Health & Wellness, and the Sexual Harassment and Rape Prevention Program (SHARPP), and other departments on campus.

-Statistics are gathered through reports to the University of New Hampshire Police Department (UNH PD), Community Standards, Director & Title IX Coordinator, the Office of Human Resources, Health and Wellness, Sexual Assault and Rape Prevention Program (SHARPP) and reports submitted by Campus Security Authorities.
+Statistics are gathered through reports to the University of New Hampshire Police Department (UNH PD), Community Standards, Civil Rights & Equity Office, the Office of Human Resources, Health &Wellness, Psychological and Counseling Services (PACS), Sexual Harassment and Rape Prevention Program (SHARPP) and reports submitted by Campus Security Authorities.
 UNH PD also requested crime statistics from outside law enforcement agencies that may have jurisdiction over UNH non-campus property.
 UNH PD and Community Standards collaborated in compiling the crime, arrest and referral statistics to ensure statistics are not missed or double counted.
 A copy of this report is disseminated to students, faculty, and staff in an e-mail sent in late September of each fall semester.
-Crimes are classified using the FBI Uniform Crime Reporting Handbook, the National Incident Based Reporting System Handbook and the Handbook for Campus Safety and Security Reporting (2016).
+Crimes are classified using the FBI Uniform Crime Reporting Handbook, the National Incident Based Reporting System Handbook and the Guidance from the Department of Education..
 New Hampshire law is used to define drug, liquor and weapon law violations, as well as incidents of domestic and dating violence.